 Applicants must have been SSSR members for at least one year at the time they submit their proposals and must not have won the award in the previous three years.
 Applicants should describe the project they wish to undertake in no more than 3 single–spaced pages, discussing its significance for the social scientific study of religion and briefly identifying the literature on which they are drawing.
 The applications should include an abstract of no more than 100 words and an annotated budget that describes the rationale for proposed expenditures, as well as information about any other sources of support.
 The application should be accompanied by a brief curriculum vitae (no more than 2 pages) listing the most recent research and publications.

 The application package should be collated into one MS Word file containing, in order, the abstract, 3pg proposal, annotated budget, and 2pg CV.
 Send an electronic copy of the application package by May 1, 2014 to:

 Dawne Moon, Chair, Student Research Awards Committee

 Travel assistance to help defray the costs of attending the annual meetings is available for graduate students.
 Formal application using the form supplied is required for consideration (Application).
 Applicants are asked include an abstract of their paper and to provide their contact information, name of their academic advisor, academic program status (MA, ABD, on the job market, etc.), if they have attended the SSSR meetings before, their SSSR program status (presenting, co author but not presenting, etc.), and any additional sources of funding such as departmental travel assistance or some similar funding.

 Applications received after the deadline will not necessarily receive consideration.
-Awardees will be notified by email, and the award checks will be distributed in person at the SSSR meeting
+Awardees will be notified by email by April 30, and the award checks will be distributed IN PERSON at the SSSR meeting